GitFornieles/GitFornieles/README.md

 <p align="justified">
    In my ten years experience as engineer, I've managed different kinds of projects and teams.
 A year ago I decided through carefull meditation, to transform my career and challange this new fast growing quicly evolving world of IT.</p>
    <p>I've always had a knack for data/info management, finding logic (the true "why?") behind procesess and procedures, and for designing logical step by step solutions; so when I had the chance to assist a client in it's own management system design, I realized this was my true path.</p>
-  <p> And so, now, after finishing a Full Stack Developer Coding Bootcamp, I am starting as a Full Stack Web Developer (but with 10 years of experience managin teams, information, budgets and projects; solving complex problems and meeting deadlines).
+  <p> And so, now, after finishing a Full Stack Developer Coding Bootcamp, I am starting as a Full Stack Web Developer (with 10 years of experience managin teams, information, budgets and projects; solving complex problems and meeting deadlines).
 </p>

 ### 🧰 Languages, Tools, Frameworks